Forbidden Voices: Censored in America

 YOUR GRADE

 There are many ways to assess student learning.
-In this class, the main form of assessment will be the feedback you get on your writing.
-The comments on your papers are for your benefit.
+In this class, the main form of assessment will be the feedback on your work.
+The comments you get on your papers are for your benefit.
 You should read my notes and ask questions so that you can follow up on each piece of advice as you work on each subsequent essay.

 30% Participation, including leading discussion